Kayak fishing has become one of the fastest growing sports over the last few years.

 Do inflatable kayaks pop easily?

 No. Banish that thought from your head.
-These things aren’t blow up pool inflatables for the kids.
+These things aren’t cheap, blow-up pool toys for the kids.

 Are inflatable kayaks worth buying?

-Would like a convenient, versatile, recreational craft for fun?
-Check.
+Would you like a convenient, versatile, recreational craft for fun?

 What is the best inflatable fishing kayak under $500?